Overhead & Profit: When Your Claim Should Include O&P

 When O&P Is Owed — The Real Standard

-Forget the three-trade rule.
+Forget the three-trade rule as a ceiling.
 The actual standard for when O&P belongs on an estimate comes down to one question: is it reasonably likely that a general contractor will be involved in these repairs?
 Here are the factors that answer that question:

 - Multiple trades are required.If the repair involves more than one specialty — plumbing and drywall, roofing and painting, electrical and framing — someone has to coordinate them.